Dune (franchise): Video games

 Six licensed Dune computer and video games have been released.
 The first was Dune (1992) developed by Cryo Interactive.
 Another game developed at the same time, Westwood Studios' Dune II (1992), is generally credited for popularizing and setting the template for the real-time strategy genre of computer games.
 Dune II is considered to be among the most influential video games of all time.

 Dune 2000 (1998) is a remake of Dune II from Intelligent Games.
 Its sequel was the 3D video game Emperor: Battle for Dune (2001) by Intelligent Games/Westwood Studios/Electronic Arts.
 The 3D game Frank Herbert's Dune (2001) by Cryo Interactive/DreamCatcher Interactive is based on the 2000 Sci Fi Channel miniseries of the same name.

 On February 26, 2019, Funcom announced that it was entering into an exclusive partnership with Legendary Pictures to develop games related to the upcoming Dune films.
 The first game, Dune: Spice Wars, developed by Shiro Games, was released in early access on April 26, 2022.

 In January 2022, characters from both Rick and Morty parodies of Dune (in particular Paul Atreides-themed versions of Morty Smith) were made available as playable characters in the franchise video game Pocket Mortys.

+On August 23, 2022, Funcom revealed Dune: Awakening at Gamescom Opening Night Live 2022 with its first trailer.
+It was released on June 10, 2025, on Steam and PC Xbox/Windows Store, with console ports for PlayStation 5 and Xbox Series X/S planned for release in 2026.